restimel/selectic/doc/dynamic.md

 />
 ```

-Of course, the promises can be `fetch()` method.
+Offcourse, the promises can be `fetch()` method.

 ## reseting cache

-Sometimes it is useful to reset cache when we want a complete different list (because another parameter has changed).
+Sometimes it is usefull to reset cache when we want a complete different list (because another parameter has changed).
 To remove the cache, you should call the method `clearCache()`.

 ```javascript